Dvogonen/cyclop_plus/README.md

 Please note that if you instead want to connect to solder pads on the back of the PCB, there are two labeled SCL1 and SDA1.
 These are mislabeled.
 They should be swapped.

 ##Attach an alarm buzzer(optional)
-This modification is intended to use an active miniature buzzer.
-It is very important that the buzzer has an internal impedance (resistance) of at least 100 Ohm.
-If a lower impedance buzzer is connected, the D6 processor pin may be permanently damaged when the alarm is turned on.
+This modification is intended to use an active 5 volt miniature buzzer.
 An example of a piezo buzzer is this:
 ![Buzzer Example](/images/buzzer.jpg)
 Please note that there are also active piezo _speakers_ that look much the same.
 These do not produce a tone automatically.
 Do not use one of these.